 Anyone who has a history of riding safely is likely to get a good deal on their motorcycle insurance.
 A safe driving record will have a positive impact on your insurance rates.
-There are other factors as well, like age and gender.
+There may be other factors as well, like age and gender.

 Simply put, living in an area with more recorded claims activity and incidents of theft will mean higher premiums.

-An incident where you were not at fault, however, may count as a strike against you.
+An incident where you were not at fault may count as a strike against you.
 Just a year or more without a claim can make a huge difference.
 Additionally, completing a qualifying defensive driving course can save you money as well.

 The more your insurance covers, the more it will cost.
-So, if the coverage is only for injuries or property damage you or another rider causes to someone else, it's going to cost less.
-That said, you're also going to end up exposing yourself and your bike to risk.
+So, if the coverage is only for injuries or property damage you or another rider causes to someone else, it will cost less.

 Motorcycle insurance isn't one size fits all.
 The coverage you get depends on how risk-averse you are, your driving record, and how much you're willing to spend.
 You also have to consider the laws of your state.

-Collision coverage is the insurance you want to protect your bike in the event you collide with another object or have an incident avoiding an animal.
-If your bike is not repairable, your insurance company will determine the value of your vehicle and pay you the determined value of your bike.
+Collision coverage is the insurance you want to protect your bike if you collide with another object or have an incident avoiding an animal.
+If your bike is not repairable, your insurance company will determine the value of your vehicle and pay you the determined value of your bike, minus any deductible.

-Comprehensive insurance covers the loss of property that stems from causes other than a collision.
-This coverage varies by state and may include fire, theft, or vandalism.
+Comprehensive insurance covers the loss of your bike that stems from causes other than a collision.
+This coverage varies by state and policy language and may include fire, theft, or vandalism.

 Regardless of who's at fault, PIP covers your medical bills, and may cover your passenger's and any injured pedestrian’s medical bills.
-This depends on the state and may also be covered under Bodily Injury.
-While many insurers offer PIP, not all states allow for the sale of PIP.
+Depending on the state and the insurance policy language these losses may also be covered under Bodily Injury.
+While many insurers offer PIP, not all states require the sale of PIP.